johann-ramos/liceovirtualnew/README.md

 4. Listo para utilizar

-this project should be in rails
+this project should be in rails, and modified functionalities